 Table 7.
-Multiple regression equations used to predict net ecosystem productivity (NEP) and gross ecosystem productivity (GEP) using meteorological variables, canopy fractional cover ( $f{cover}$ ), and elevation (Elev.), added to the residuals of the Landsberg equation (represented by NEPr and GEPr) (Table 6).
+Multiple regression equations used to predict net ecosystem productivity (NEP) and gross ecosystem productivity (GEP) using meteorological variables, canopy fractional cover (f{cover}), and elevation (Elev.), added to the results of the Landsberg equation (Table 6).

-Note: RH, relative humidity; $T{soil}$ , soil temperature; $\theta$ , volumetric soil moisture.
+Note: RH, relative humidity; T{soil} , soil temperature; θ , volumetric soil moisture.
 The relative importance of each contribution is indicated by the p value.
 Number of observations = 111 (P1), 166 (P2), and 126 (P3).

-The inclusion of $f{cover}$ was sometimes a more important component of the flux than daily variability in $\theta$ (P3, and to a certain extent P2) and RH (P1 and P3) (Table 7).
+The inclusion of f{cover} was sometimes a more important component of the flux than daily variability in θ (P3, and to a certain extent P2) and RH (P1 and P3) (Table 7).
 Elevation, however, was not an important part of the combined influence on fluxes, as demonstrated by the p values in Table 7.
-During most periods studied, $f{cover}$ improved predictions of NEP and GEP (when comparing $r^{\bar{2}}$ and the root mean square error (RMSE) of Figs. 8 and 9).
-During P1, predictions of NEP and GEP were improved by 10% and 5%, respectively, when meteorological variables were included, and by an additional 15% and 4% when $f{cover}$ and elevation were included.
-Meteorological influences (apart from incoming PAR) were less important in P1 than in the other two periods. $f{cover}$ had a larger influence than meteorological driving variables on NEP (15% vs. 10%), but a slightly less important influence on GEP (4% vs. 5%).
+During most periods studied, f{cover} improved predictions of NEP and GEP (when comparing r^2 and the root mean square error (RMSE) of Figs. 8 and 9).
+During P1, predictions of NEP and GEP were improved by 10% and 5%, respectively, when meteorological variables were included, and by an additional 15% and 4% when f{cover} and elevation were included.
+Meteorological influences (apart from incoming PAR) were less important in P1 than in the other two periods. f{cover} had a larger influence than meteorological driving variables on NEP (15% vs. 10%), but a slightly less important influence on GEP (4% vs. 5%).
 In P2, including additional parameters resulted in smaller improvements in the predictions, with the exception of the meteorological variables, which improved the Landsberg predicted NEP and GEP by 68% and 29% (NEP and GEP).
-Meteorological variables had a dominant influence on fluxes during P2, whereas $f{cover}$ and elevation had relatively minor influences, improving modelled NEP and GEP by an additional 3% and 11%, respectively.
+Meteorological variables had a dominant influence on fluxes during P2, whereas f{cover} and elevation had relatively minor influences, improving modelled NEP and GEP by an additional 3% and 11%, respectively.
 Much of the variability in fluxes during P2 remained unexplained, even after inclusion of meteorological variables and canopy structure and elevation.
-During P3, $f{cover}$ and elevation worsened the prediction of NEP by 16% compared with that modeled using meteorological driving variables alone (which improved NEP and GEP prediction by 28% and 4%), whereas GEP was only slightly improved by 4% when $f{cover}$ was included.
-Small improvements to modeled NEP and GEP from $f{cover}$ and elevation also resulted in lower RMSE.
+During P3, f{cover} and elevation worsened the prediction of NEP by 16% compared with that modeled using meteorological driving variables alone (which improved NEP and GEP prediction by 28% and 4%), whereas GEP was only slightly improved by 4% when f{cover} was included.
+Small improvements to modeled NEP and GEP from f{cover} and elevation also resulted in lower RMSE.